- Project ID PJ38-W3-ADSCENSIO

 - Status Ongoing

-The proposal is part of the general principle of trajectory-based operations, aiming at improving various features of air traffic control thanks to a better anticipation of how flights would behave.
+As part of the goal to move to trajectory-based operations, the project will focus on improving various features of air traffic control in order to better anticipate how flights would behave.

 During the execution of a flight, major elements to feed an accurate and reliable trajectory prediction -or alternate scenarios- can be provided by the aircraft itself.
 These elements can be: wind conditions, speed schedule or the trajectory prediction computed by the aircraft navigation system itself, which consists in a suite of positions, altitude and time (“4 Dimensions”).